alexellis/docker-arm/ZERO.md

 **Overview**

-With the release of the 5 dollar PI Zero computer, there has never been a better time to start building a Docker Swarm.
-Whether you want to try distributed computing or just build something cool with your PI Zeros.
+With the release of the 5 dollar [Raspberry Pi Zero computer](https://shop.pimoroni.com/collections/raspberry-pi/products/raspberry-pi-zero), there has never been a better time to start building a Docker Swarm.
+Whether you want to try distributed computing or just build something cool with your Pi Zeros.

-In this quick-start guide we will configure Arch Linux ARM, install Docker and then use a laptop or another PC to create a swarm which all our PI Zeros can join.
-There are several ways of doing this, but we'll keep things simple and give you the opportunity to take it further later on.
-I've provided some sample images for Node.js, Redis, Ruby and Python so once you're up and running it's over to you to create something awesome.
+In this quick-start guide we will configure Arch Linux ARM or Raspbian, install Docker and then use a laptop or another PC to create a swarm which all our Pi Zeros can join.
+There are [several ways](https://docs.docker.com/swarm/discovery/) of doing this (called swarm discovery), but we'll keep things simple with a hard-coded list of swarm agents.
+You can take it further later on through the [Swarm Discovery documentation](https://docs.docker.com/swarm/discovery/).
+I've provided some [sample images](https://github.com/alexellis/docker-arm/tree/master/images/armv6) for Node.js, Redis, Ruby and Python so once you're up and running it's over to you to create something awesome.

 * Install & configure Arch Linux ARM
 * Install Docker